kmm2204/w209_final_project/README.md

 # w209_final_project

-*Pipeline.ipynb*

-Links to data are in dropbox link (size issue)

-Data manipulation to merge acs, ipums, and fcc* (TBD)
+*ACS Data Foundation Pipline*

+All the metrics are in the ACS Data Foundation Pipeline notebook

-Writes out Master_Data.csv
+Writes out master.pkl

-*Tableau Files*

-HTC Workbook - visuals

-Master_Data.csv - acs + ipums data

-census_tract_shapefiles_all.csv - to draw polygons for census tract (This is in dropbox only because of size issues)
+*Census Shapefile & Plotting*

+Attempts to read in shape files and plot.
+Some tracts are regular polygons while others are multi.